Skip to main content

 One search, every corpus

 You search a name once.
-We query JewishGen, Yad Vashem, Sefaria, and Geni together — instead of you re-typing it into four different sites.
+We query JewishGen, Sefaria, and Geni together — instead of you re-typing it into different sites.
+Yad Vashem will join this search once our institutional partnership is in place.

 2. 2